pivotal/docs-tap/cli-plugins/apps/command-reference/commands-details/workload_list.hbs.md

 ### <a id="list-output"></a> `--output`, `-o`

-Allows to list all workloads in the specified namespace in yaml, yml or json format.
+Allows to list all workloads in the specified namespace in YAML, YML, or JSON format.

-- yaml/yml
+- YAML/YML

     ```yaml
     ---
     - apiVersion: carto.run/v1alpha1